markjprice/cs11dotnet7/docs/errata/errata.md

 # Page 86 - Getting text input from the user

 In Step 3, I wrote, "For the `firstName` variable" when I should have written, "For the `age` variable".

+# Page 185 - Creating a class library that needs testing

+In the "If you are using Visual Studio Code" section, in Step 5, the command in the book is `dotnet new console` but it should have been `dotnet new classlib`.

 # Page 188 - Running unit tests using Visual Studio Code